Vutlan/NucPackGen/README.md

 NucPack Generator
 ==================

-"NucPackGen", is a NucWriter PACK generation utility
+"NucPackGen", is a NucWriter PACK generating utility

 Description
 ==================